-There are many different types of funding options available, such as debt or equity finance.
-Remember funding can come from more than one route.
+There are many different types of funding options available, such as debt, equity, or grants.
+Remember funding can come from more than one source.
 It’s about having the right mix for your business.

 Debt finance can include bank loans.
 It doesn’t come with as much support as equity finance but it carries additional benefits such as:

 - Suitable for short-term funding needs

 - Can be tailored for discrete projects

 With equity finance comes the need to share ownership of your business.
 But an investor can also bring additional benefits such as:

 Grants can be a useful source of early stage funding to help with things like your proof of concept, innovating and developing your product or recruiting staff which debt or equity providers may not be attracted to support.